celilaslan/haberlesme_projesi/README.md

 - Support for UAVs on different network interfaces
 - Easier troubleshooting and monitoring

-Note: With TCP PUB/SUB (ZeroMQ), subscribers (UIs) may miss messages sent before they connect and set subscriptions.
+Note: UI applications require explicit `--protocol` selection (tcp or udp) for professional usage.
+UAV simulators support three modes: tcp-only, udp-only, or both protocols simultaneously (default).
+With TCP PUB/SUB (ZeroMQ), subscribers (UIs) may miss messages sent before they connect and set subscriptions.
 Starting UIs before UAV sims avoids losing early telemetry.
 This does not apply to UDP, as it is a connectionless protocol.

 ## Notes
 - The project now depends on the Boost C++ libraries for UDP networking.